Sue: The credits are HUGE! Brian must be really proud of this story.

 Sue: No, they’re sending me to sleep.
-I’m kidding!
-I like the Ice Warriors.
+I’m joking.
+I quite like the Ice Warriors.
 At least you can take them more seriously than a cuddly teddy bear.
 I like the way they snigger at things.
-It’s not your typical evil villain laughter either: it’s proper full-on sniggering.
-Not that you can blame them – that last cliffhanger was a complete joke.
+It’s not your typical evil villain laugh either, it’s proper full-on sniggering.
+Not that you can blame them – the last cliffhanger was a complete joke.

-The base’s staff lament the fact that the central computer won’t instruct them.
+The base’s staff laments the fact the central computer won’t tell them what to do next.

-Sue: The computer can’t instruct them because no one can understand a bloody word it’s saying!
+Sue: It can’t tell them because they can’t understand a bloody word it’s saying!

 When Penley and Clent finally meet, sparks fly.

-Sue: Peter Barkworth is very good.
+Sue: Peter Barkworth is very good in this.
 Have I mentioned that yet?
-This story is very intense and it’s mainly thanks to his performance.
-Wallace is pretty damn good, too.
+This story is very intense and it’s mainly down to his performance.

-The Ice Warriors decide to take out the base with a sonic canon.
+The Ice Warriors decide to destroy the base with a sonic canon.

 Sue: It’s Bernie the Bolt.